- 21

 Choose tools appropriate for your agency

-For government agencies concerned about software licensing costs, strong open-source options include:
+For government agencies concerned with software licensing, suitable open-source options include:

-- PostgreSQL — Free, open source, handles mid-sized Data Warehouses with no license fees
+- PostgreSQL — Free and open source, supports medium-scale Data Warehouses, no licensing fees

-- ClickHouse — Column-oriented DB designed specifically for analytics, open source
+- ClickHouse — Column-oriented database designed specifically for analytics, open source

-- Apache Superset + Metabase — Free, open-source BI tools
+- Apache Superset + Metabase — Free and open-source BI tools

 -